 In place of bringing a live companion animal to the show, exhibitors are also allowed to make a display exhibit and prepare a visual presentation to show their knowledge and care of their companion animal.

+Youth must create a new poster each year and cannot use previous ones.
 For example, exhibitors can make a presentation poster with information and pictures of their companion animal, without needing to bring the animal to the show.
-Only the eligible companion animal species listed in this manual will be allowed to be presented as a Live Display Exhibit.
-All other species should be entered in this lot.

-Exhibitors will be asked to give a live presentation to the judge about their display project that should include information about their companion animal (see Section 2.4.2).
+Exhibitors will be asked to give a live presentation to the judge about their display project that should include information about their companion animal.

 Judging of all Companion Animal Display Exhibits will take place during the Companion Animal show.
 Exhibitors must be present at time of judging, and will be judged on the quality of their presentation, display materials, accuracy of the information provided, and ability of the exhibitor to explain the information and answer the judge's questions.
 Exhibitors should prepare the information they will share in their presentation as if the live animal were present.
 Refer to the previous section for information on what to include in your presentation.